Project Update – December 2024

 The Stephenson & Co Grocers building, located at the corner of 13 Avenue S.E. and 5 Street S.E., stood as a testament to Calgary's rich history.
 It has been deconstructed and will be stored off site until it can be integrated into the Food Hall along 12th Ave.
 Although it has been removed from its original location it will regain its prominence as part of an urban retail street and the greater community.

-Construction on the 6 Street S.E. underpass is currently underway and is being delivered by CMLC.
-The project is being funded through provincial commitments that support the development of district infrastructure in the area.
-For more information, visit Calgary Municipal Land Corporation's project website.
+Construction on the 6 Street S.E. underpass will be delivered in close coordination with neighbouring projects including Scotia Place, Stampede Trail and the Green Line LRT project.
+This critical north-south connector will facilitate seamless integration of Scotia Place into The Culture + Entertainment District.
+The project is being funded through provincial commitments that support the development of district infrastructure in the area and will be delivered by CMLC.
+For more information, visit Calgary Municipal Land Corporation’s project website.